paoloborello/paoloborello.github.io/_pages/cv.md

 Teaching experience
 ======
-* Fall 2023: GSI for STATS 250, University of Michigan, Ann Arbor
+* Fall 2023: GSI for STATS 250, University of Michigan
-* Fall 2020: TA for Mathematical Analysis 1, Università di Torino
+* Fall 2020: TA for Mathematical Analysis 1, University of Torino

 Awards and Honors
 ======